meetpraveen/gatling-custom-dsls/README.md

 There can be various use cases to extend it, the example [here](https://github.com/meetpraveen/gatling-custom-dsls/blob/master/src/main/scala/io/praveen/gatling/extension/dsl/ThrottleExtension.scala) shows how we can have a continuous ramp up of the throttling RPS.

-## Producer-consumer contract prallel scenarios -
+## Producer-consumer contract parallel scenarios -
 Scenarios in gatling by default run in parallel.
 This is good but, if one has a producer/consumer kind of service supported by multiple workers and we have to develop detached scenarios for producers and consumers we need some kind of blocked/waiting support across scenarios.
 A combination of [pushToQueue](https://github.com/meetpraveen/gatling-custom-dsls/blob/master/src/main/scala/io/praveen/gatling/extension/dsl/CheckExtension.scala#L30) and [withPolledRecord](https://github.com/meetpraveen/gatling-custom-dsls/blob/master/src/main/scala/io/praveen/gatling/extension/dsl/ExecutorExtension.scala#L21) gives this.
 This in its part describes how to create your own execute blocks.